wlswotmd/gef/README.md

 * Connect to the gdb stub of qiling framework (via localhost:9999)

 ### Qemu-system cooperation
-* It works with any version qemu-system, but qemu-6.x or higher is recommended.
+* Usage:
     * Start qemu-system with the `-s` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch -ex 'target remote localhost:1234'`.
-    * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'`.
+    * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'` (for old qemu).
     * Most commands should work fine unless `CONFIG_RANDSTRUCT` is enabled.
+    * It works with any version qemu-system, but qemu-6.x or higher is recommended.
-* Supported architectures
+* Supported architectures:
     * x86, x64, ARM and ARM64

 ### Qemu-user cooperation
-* It works with any version qemu-user, but qemu-6.x or higher is recommended.
+* Usage:
     * Start qemu-user with the `-g 1234` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
-    * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'`.
+    * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'` (for old qemu).
+    * It works with any version qemu-user, but qemu-6.x or higher is recommended.
-* Supported architectures
+* Supported architectures:
     * See [QEMU-USER-SUPPORTED-ARCH.md](https://github.com/bata24/gef/blob/dev/QEMU-USER-SUPPORTED-ARCH.md)

 ### Intel Pin/SDE cooperation
-* Intel Pin:
+* Usage of Intel Pin:
     * Listen with `pin -appdebug -appdebug_server_port 1234 -t obj-intel64/inscount0.so -- /bin/ls`.
     * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
     * It runs very slowly and is not recommended.
-* Intel SDE:
+* Usage of Intel SDE:
     * Listen with `sde64 -debug -debug-port 1234 -- /bin/ls`.
     * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
     * It runs very slowly and is not recommended.

 ### KGDB cooperation
-* It works only gdb 12.x~.
+* Usage:
-    * Build your kernel as `CONFIG_KGDB=y`.
+    * Build the kernel as `CONFIG_KGDB=y`.
 Ubuntu has supported it by default.
     * Configure the serial port as a named pipe in your two (debugger/debuggee) virtual machine settings, such as VMware or VirtualBox.
     * Debuggee: Edit `/etc/default/grub` and append `kgdboc=ttyS0,115200 kgdbwait` to the end of `GRUB_CMDLINE_LINUX_DEFAULT`, then `update-grub && reboot`.
     * Debugger: `gdb-multiarch -ex 'target remote /dev/ttyS0'`.
     * It runs very slowly and is not recommended.
-    * Commands for Qemu-system are not supported in KGDB mode (Because there is no way to access physical memory).
+    * Commands for qemu-system are not supported in KGDB mode.
+Because there is no way to access physical memory.
+    * It works only gdb 12.x~.

 ### Qiling framework cooperation
-* This is an experimental support.
+* Usage:
     * Write a harness.
 See https://docs.qiling.io/en/latest/debugger/
     * `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:9999'`
     * On ARM64, the flag register is not available, so the branch taken/not detected is incorrect.
+    * This is an experimental support.

-## Added / Improved features
+## Added / improved features

-All of these features are experimental.
-Tested on Ubuntu 22.04.
-It may work under Ubuntu 20.04 and 23.04.

 ### Qemu-system cooperation - General
 * `qreg`: displays the register values from qemu-monitor (allows to get like `$cs` even under qemu 2.x).